Synaco/prolug-linux-admin/unit1/u1_worksheet.md

 1. Use vimtutor and see how far you get.
 What did you learn that you did not know about vi/vim?

+I finished Lesson 7.
+    - I did not know that I can press "A" to start modifying at the end of a line.
+I only knew about "i" and "a".
+    - I did not know that I can delete a character using "x".
+I only knew about pressing "d" and then a direction.
+    - I did not think to use "d$" to delete to end of line.
+    - I did not think to use "dw" to delete an entire word.
+    - "e" means to the end of the current word including the last character.
+    - I knew I can use "u" to undo but I didn't know about "U" or "ctrl-r"
+    - There's a difference between yanking with "y" and pasting with "p" than to use "dd" and then type "p" to paste.
+For one it's called "put" and it inserts what you deleted in the vim register and when you use it puts the line below where the cursor is currently at.
+    - I can use "ce" to edit to the end of a word.  "cc" change entire line.
+    - "ctrl-G" gives me line number and file name, then I can type "number-G" to go back to that line number
+    - In normal mode I can type ":help [command]" and it'll open the help file where the command is referenced.
+    - Use "?" instead of "/" to search in reverse
+    - "ctrl-o" goes back to where your cursor was previosly while "ctrl-i" goes forward
+    - Substitute Command:
+      - `":s/old/new"` - changes the first instance of "new" to "old"
+      - `":s/old/new/g"` - changes all instances of "new" to "old" on the current line
+      - `":1,4s/old/new/g"` - changes all instances of "new" to "old" on line number 1-4
+      - `":%s/old/new/g"` - changes all instances of "new" to "old" in the entire file
+      - `":%s/old/new/gc"` - changes all instances of "new to "old" in the entire file but asks you first for each instance

 2. Go to <https://vim-adventures.com/> and see how far you get.
 What did you learn that you did not already know about vi/vim?

+I got to level 3.
+But I got bored.
+I prefer actually just typing and editing files.

 3. Go to <https://www.youtube.com/watch?v=d8XtNXutVto> and see how far you get with vim.
 What did you learn that you did not already know about vi/vim?